azdavis/millet/readme.md

 Right now, the set has only one element: a language server, with a corresponding Visual Studio Code language client extension.

+This project is alpha-quality software.
+It is nearing MVP status, but is not yet there.
+There are many important things not yet implemented.
+See TODO.

 ## Naming

 "Millet" has M and L in it, in that order.
 So does "Standard ML".